websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/mapping-web-content-templates-to-fragments.md

 # Mapping Web Content Templates to Fragments

 By default, you can map [Web Content Structure](../../../content-authoring-and-management/web-content/web-content-structures/understanding-web-content-structures.md) fields holding a single value (such as Date, Numeric, Image, Number, or Text) to Fragments.
-For multi-value fields (such as Select Field, Radio Button, or HTML) you must first render the field using a [Web Content Template](../../../content-authoring-and-management/web-content/web-content-templates/creating-web-content-templates.md); then you can map the Template to a Fragment.
+For multi-value fields (such as Select from List, Radio Button, or HTML) you must first render the field using a [Web Content Template](../../../content-authoring-and-management/web-content/web-content-templates/creating-web-content-templates.md); then you can map the Template to a Fragment.

 For example the *Web Content with Audience* Structure on this image contains a Content field of *Text* type and an Audience field of *Select from List* type: